What are rodents?

 The presence of rodents makes your home unsafe and a place you can't relax.
 Rodents are dangerous and damaging pests and should not be allowed to live with people.
 While rodents are much more afraid of you than you are of them, they are still dangerous pests.
 They spread bacteria and other pathogens to food and surfaces in your home by way of their feet, saliva, and excrement.
 Rodents also carry parasites into your home on their backs.

 In addition to the health problems rodents cause, they are also damaging pests.
 They wear down their continually growing front incisors by chewing on things like wires, ducts, pipes, drywall, furniture, books, and boxes.
+We can help remove dangerous rodents from your Oklahoma area home or business.

 Why do I have a rodent problem?